app-elements/model-geo-location/README.md

     // Loc is raw results from geolocate method

+    // Can use better data by accessing coords
+    // Every new set of coords is pushed into this array
-    // Can use better data by accessing coords geo.attr('coords'); // Same as loc but now it is an instance of the coords map });
+    // Each item in the array is an instance of the coords map geo.attr('coordsList');
+});
 ```

 ## Build

 The code is in ES6 but it can be transpiled into AMD, CommonJS, or global modules.
 If you are using the NPM package, the `dist` is already available to you.

-- Clone to your machine: `git clone https://github.com/app-elements/model-geo-location`
+- Clone to your machine: `git clone https://github.com/app-elements/model-geolocation`
-- `cd model-geo-location`
+- `cd model-geolocation`
 - `npm install`
 - Run the build `npm run build`